One Skillet Wonder: Fried Cabbage & Bacon in Just 30 Minutes

 • 1 onion diced

-• 1 tbsp garlic paste or 3 fresh cloves, minced
+• 1 tablespoon garlic paste or 3 fresh cloves, minced

-• 1 tsp Better than Bouillon chicken base
+• 1 teaspoon Better than Bouillon chicken base

 • ½ packet Sazon seasoning